Who is Jeh Johnson, and Why Should Black People Be Hanging Our Heads in Shame?

 By BAR managing editor Bruce A. Dixon

-Remember the scary Obama administration lawyer who claimed in sworn testimony before Congress in 2009 that his bosses had the intended to imprison anybody they imagined was a terrorist even after those persons were acquitted of any and all offenses by a civilian court?
+Remember the scary Obama administration lawyer who claimed in sworn testimony before Congress in 2009 that his bosses were perfectly entitled to imprison anybody they imagined might be a terrorist even after those persons were acquitted of any and all offenses by a civilian court?
 That was Jeh Johnson.

 Remember the well-connected administration official who justified the separate drone murders of a US citizen and his son in Yemen, declaring that the president had the right to summarily execute anybody they declared a terrorist?
 That was Jeh Johnson too.